Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

 ### Documents XML

+This internal and simple format is a pivot format and is designed to be internal only, not to be exposed.

-This internal and simple format with only the five tags `record`, `elementSet`, `element`, `extra` and `data` under the root tag `documents` allows to import all metadata and specific fields of Omeka, so this is the one that is set by default for the harvesting.
+It has only the five tags `record`, `elementSet`, `element`, `extra` and `data` under the root tag `documents` allows to import all metadata and specific fields of Omeka, so this is the one that is set by default for the harvesting.
 For compatibilty purposes, it supports the tags of the Dublin Core (simple or qualified).
 Standard attributes of the record can be set as extra data.

 Here is the structure (see true examples for details):

 ```xml
 <record xmlns="http://localhost/documents/" name="my-doc #1">